-At this stage we do not fully understand the extent of our supply chains as we have not started the mapping process but this will be completed within the next financial year.
+At this stage we do not fully understand the extent of our supply chains with respect to slavery as we have not started the mapping process but this will be completed within the next financial year.
 It is anticipated that in most instances where we purchase products there will be a few tiers in the chain before the products reach us.

 Further to the above we use a number of agencies for temporary workers.
 It is our aim to ensure that we have copies of their slavery and human trafficking statements before the end of the current financial year.

 IFG has various company policies and procedures in place to further our commitment to tackling modern day slavery, these include equal opportunities, grievance and whistleblowing policies which can be found in the employee handbooks.

 We intend to put in place a number of new and improved systems to identify and mitigate risk in regards to slavery and human trafficking these include –